-Meet our Program faculty, staff, fellows, and students!
+Meet our Center faculty, staff, fellows, and students!

-The Program in Climate and Health brings together exceptional members of the BU community with a diversity of expertise, talent, and resources.
+The Center for Climate and Health brings together exceptional members of the BU community with a diversity of expertise, talent, and resources.

 Amelia Wesselink, PhD – Dr. Wesselink is an environmental and reproductive epidemiologist whose research focuses on the role of air pollution, temperature, and chemical exposures in the etiology of early reproductive events.
 She is a co-investigator on Pregnancy Study Online (PRESTO), a large web-based preconception cohort study of couples from the U.S. and Canada who are trying to conceive.
 Through her work in this cohort, she has studied the association of environmental exposures with fertility and miscarriage risk.
 Dr. Wesselink is interested in further understanding personal exposures to air pollution and extreme heat and how these exposures can influence health outcomes among pregnant women and infants.